mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

    //echo -a The number �42� is even.

 .. note:: This website does not correctly handle the color-code, so the above symbols containing the "?" should be edited in your editbox before pressing enter.
-Replace those symbols by the character returned from pressing Ctrl+K, holding down the CONTROL button while pressing the "K" button once.
+Replace those symbols by the character returned from pressing :kbd:`Ctrl+K`, holding down the :kbd:`Ctrl` button while pressing the "K" button once.
 You can close the popup color box because the script already contains the color number.

 Will produce the following result: